 F-16s add a powerful upgrade to the fleet.
 But there’s a problem with the order: Ukraine doesn’t have enough pilots who can fly the planes.

 XR can hurdle these barriers.
 The simulators are cheaper than domes and can operate in offices.
-They could also integrate systems from across the armed forces.
+They can also integrate systems from across the armed forces.
 But their biggest strength today is their speed.

 “The training time of a fighter pilot is compressed by 30 to 50%,” Toikkanen says.
 “When every year costs millions, that’s a very significant change.”